trungpq163/api-dlu/README.md

 ## API Schedule of Dalat University

-`api-dlu` is a library contain function help you easy create api :D. If you get some bug, you can create issue in repo github https://github.com/quoctrung163/api-dlu.
+`api-dlu` is a library contains functions help you create easy api :D. If you get some bug, you can create issue in repo github https://github.com/quoctrung163/api-dlu.
 Thank you <3

 ## Installation
 With npm (node package manager)